CodeLessMonkey/sousVider/README.md

 # sousVider

-sousVider is a me getting me toes wet in the land of actually finishing projects
+sousVider is a me getting my toes wet in the land of actually finishing projects

 The purpose of sousVider is to stabilize/cycle tempertures for some cooking projects I have in mind.
 I will use Sous_Viduino as a starting point for this project.